 Setting up Your Homestead Planner

 Depending on the style and size you chose will depend on how much you put into it.
-I chose the Day Designer from Target.
+I chose the Day Designer.
 It shows a two-page spread of each month followed by a page per day throughout the month.
 Weekends are combined into a one day spread, which I don’t care for, but the majority of the planner fits my needs.

 In the planner that I chose, there are goal setting sheets for the year.
 I fill those in with a general overview of what I plan to accomplish throughout the current year.
 Then it’s on to the months and weeks.